Offering a Deeper Dive…

 When registration is open you can enroll in either week, or both.
 If you join us for Pathways, you will need to enroll in your selected class at that time; so please peruse the following information to help you make your selection.
 Below you can see some details on what we have so far.

-Arrival is on the full moon in May, Tuesday May 8th, and five full days of classes begin the next day.
-Camp will close and disperse on Monday the 14th.
+Arrival is on the full moon in May, and five full days of classes begin the next day.
+Camp will close and disperse on.

 64 is the age we are counting as “Senior.”